DISHDevEx/fonpr/fonpr/action_handler/README.md

 Log in to GitHub and create a new token:
 Account page → Settings → Developer settings → Personal access tokens → Fine-grained tokens

+**To create your new token**

-Select "Generate new token":
+1. Select "Generate new token" (ensure that it is a fine-grained token, not classic).
-1. give it a name (e.g. '<repo_name>_access_token'),
+2. Give it a name (e.g. '<repo_name>_access_token').
-2. choose expiration,
+3. Choose expiration.
-3. select DISHDevEx as Resource owner,
+4. Select DISHDevEx as Resource owner.
-4. write reason for needing access (e.g. 'automation development work'; this is for repo owner approval, fit appropriately to your needs),
+5. Write reason for needing access (e.g. 'automation development work'; this is for repo owner approval, fit appropriately to your needs).
-5. select 'Only select repositories',
+6. Select 'Only select repositories'.
-6. select 'DISHDevEx/openverso-charts' from the drop down,
+7. Select 'DISHDevEx/openverso-charts' from the drop down.
-7. in 'Repository permissions', select 'Read and write' for 'Contents' permissions,
+8. In 'Repository permissions', select 'Read and write' for 'Contents' permissions.
-8. Select 'Generate token and request access'
+9. Select 'Generate token and request access'.

 Copy the token string and save it as an environment variable in your local environment under the name TOKEN